-Home » Blog » Behavioral Assessments » How to use personality tests in the workplace
+Home » Blog » Behavioral Assessments » How to Use a Workplace Personality Assessment Effectively

-Personality tests, while imperfect, can often act as helpful shortcuts for understanding people on your team—at least when used correctly.
+Personality tests, while imperfect, can often act as helpful shortcuts for understanding people on your team — and when used as part of a structured approach, they can do more than that.

 Taking the right approach can help teams click better, managers make smarter decisions, and remove some of the guesswork from the hiring process.
 But they’re not magic wands.
 Implementation and execution are everything when identifying key personality traits.